-Higher dimensional gravity as an extension of general relativity has received wide attention.
-It is motivated from the Kaluza-Klein theory~\cite{appelquist1987modern} where apparently unrelated physical phenomena, namely gravity and Maxwell theory, can be unified in a higher dimensional theory.
-The loop quantization of higher dimensional spacetime has been achieved in Refs.~\cite{Bodendorfer:2011nv,Bodendorfer:2011nw,Bodendorfer:2011nx,Bodendorfer:2011ny}.
-It is further applied to higher dimensional cosmological models~\cite{Zhang16} and coherent states for semi-classical analysis \cite{Long:2019nkf,Long:2020euh,Long:2021xjm,Long:2021lmd,Long:2022cex}.
-Even though there are many achievements in higher dimensional LQG, the first law and entropy of higher dimensional BH in the framework of LQG is still an open issue.
-It also leaves the Immirzi parameter undetermined in higher dimensional LQG.
+{Higher-dimensional gravity as an extension of general relativity has received wide attention.
+It is motivated from the Kaluza-Klein theory~\cite{appelquist1987modern} where apparently unrelated physical phenomena, namely gravity and Maxwell theory, can be unified in a higher-dimensional theory.} The loop quantization of higher-dimensional spacetime has been achieved in Refs.~\cite{Bodendorfer:2011nv,Bodendorfer:2011nw,Bodendorfer:2011nx,Bodendorfer:2011ny}.
+It is further applied to higher-dimensional cosmological models~\cite{Zhang16} and coherent states for semiclassical analysis \cite{Long:2019nkf,Long:2020euh,Long:2021xjm,Long:2021lmd,Long:2022cex}.
+Even though there are many achievements in higher-dimensional LQG, the first law and entropy of higher-dimensional BHs in the framework of LQG is still an open issue.
+It also leaves the Immirzi parameter {undetermined} in higher-dimensional LQG.

-The aim of this article is to extend the IH {statistic mechanics} in LQG obtained in Ref.~\cite{Perez11} into higher dimensional spacetime {and U(1) description in 4-dimensional spacetime}, and fix the Immirzi parameter.
-This article is organized as follows: In Sec.~\ref{Section2}, we perform the local version of the first law measured by stationary observers in higher dimensional spacetime.
-Utilizing the area operator in higher dimensional LQG and the variational method, the quantum corrected entropy and the first law are given in Sec.~\ref{Section3}.
+The aim of this article is to extend the IH {statistic mechanics} in LQG obtained in Ref.~\cite{Perez11} into higher-dimensional spacetime {and U(1) description in four-dimensional spacetime}, and fix the Immirzi parameter.
+This article is organized as follows: In Sec.~\ref{Section2}, we perform the local version of the first law measured by stationary observers in higher-dimensional spacetime.
+Utilizing the area operator in higher-dimensional LQG and the variational method, the quantum-corrected entropy and the first law are given in Sec.~\ref{Section3}.
 The value of the Immirzi parameter is analyzed in Sec.~\ref{Section4}. {We extend the statistic mechanics to the U(1) description in Sec.~\ref{Section5}} and conclude in Sec.~\ref{Section6}.
-Through out the paper, we work in the unit of $c=k_B=1$.
+Throughout the paper, we work in the unit of $c=k_B=1$.